michael2012z/BitBible/markdown/JPS/files/Gen.md

 24. And Arpachshad begot Shelah; and Shelah begot Eber.

-25. And unto Eber were born two sons; the name of the one was Peleg;That is, Division. for in his days was the earth divided; and his brother's name was Joktan.
+25. And unto Eber were born two sons; the name of the one was Peleg;

 26. And Joktan begot Almodad, and Sheleph, and Hazarmaveth, and Jerah;